neuralpain/oneclickwinrar/README.md

 - [x] Allow `oneclickrar` and `unlicenserar` to uninstall WinRAR
 - [x] Allow `oneclickrar` to skip installation
 - [x] Allow `oneclickrar` to skip licensing
+- [x] Automatically check for any WinRAR versions newer than known latest version.

 </details>